GMLC-TDC/HELICS/docs/references/apps/Connector.md

 ### Interface Query

 The Connector queries the federates to determine which interfaces each one can create.
 The query is made after the federate enter initializing mode and the federate must enter initializing mode iteratively (`helicsFederateEnterInitializingModeIterative()`) to synchronize the query responses across the federation.
 Every federate that is going to create interfaces needs to register a callback function to handle this custom query by the Connector and respond appropriately.
-The Connector will query the federate with "potential_interfaces" and the federate much respond with a properly formatted JSON:
+The Connector will query the federate with "potential_interfaces" and the federate must respond with a properly formatted JSON:

 ```json
 {